-In recognition of the anniversary, the Jewish Historical Society of Greater Washington will present a special program on Tuesday, August 18, in which the Anti-Defamation League’s Washington, D.C., Regional Director David Friedman will speak about the ADL’s fight against anti-Semitism today.
+In recognition of the anniversary, the Jewish Historical Society of Greater Washington presented a special program on August 18, 2015 in which the Anti-Defamation League’s Washington, D.C., Regional Director David Friedman spoke about the ADL’s fight against anti-Semitism today.
 JHSGW Special Programs Manager Claire Uziel was kind enough to write a guest post about the Leo Frank case and the JHSGW's event for Boundary Stones.
 Thanks, Claire!

 Have you ever heard of Leo Frank?
 His case, a lesser known piece of American history, had tremendous long-lasting impact on the nation -- leading to the creation of the Anti-Defamation League and reviving the Ku Klux Klan.
 There’s also a Washington, D.C. connection.